-The #UniteToPrevent campaign is supported by The Cura Foundation, an organization with a mission to improve human health globally.
-Cura facilitates partnerships and collaboration while encouraging holistic approaches to health and advancing the development of breakthrough medical technologies and preventative measures.
+The #UniteToPrevent campaign is supported by the Cura Foundation, an organization with a mission to improve human health globally.
+Cura facilitates partnerships and collaboration while encouraging holistic approaches to health and advancing the development of breakthrough medical technologies and preventative measures. #UniteToPrevent has been circulated in the U.S. with people seeing or hearing it more than 500 million times.
 The campaign together with Fifth International Vatican Conference co-hosted by Cura will help us continue the fight against COVID-19.

 ABOUT THE CONFERENCE

 Fifth International Vatican Conference: Virtual Proceedings | May 6-8, 2021

 Organized in partnership between the Vatican’s Pontifical Council for Culture, the Cura Foundation and the Science and Faith (STOQ) Foundation, the Conference brought together the world’s leading physicians, scientists, leaders of faith, ethicists, patient advocates, policymakers, philanthropists and influencers to engage in powerful conversations on the latest breakthroughs in medicine, health care delivery and prevention, as well as the anthropological outcomes and the cultural impact of technological advances.

 Together we focused on advances in medical innovation and the creation of healthier communities and sought to catalyze new, interdisciplinary approaches and partnerships to improve health and wellbeing, as well as understand human uniqueness.
 The 2021 event was moderated by renowned journalists, who explored the role of religion, faith and spirituality, and the interplay of the mind, body and soul–and, ultimately, searched for areas of convergence between the humanities and the natural sciences.